 In painting, we remember the winged Goddess of Elche, that in her turn resumes a hellenic tradition (Fig.16)

 Fig.16 Winged Goddess, while offers to a knight a winged horse, painting on ceramics fragment, Elche de la Sierra, Iberian art, II century B.C

 In the Indiana religion, most numerous the hybrid man-animal divinities.
-The God hindou Ganesha, or Ganapati, with the head of elephant, lord of the ranks, incarnates wisdom and fortune (Fig.17)
+The God hindu Ganesha, or Ganapati, with the head of elephant, lord of the ranks, incarnates wisdom and fortune (Fig.17)

-Fig.17 Ganesha, hindou divinity with elephant head, God of the wisdom and the fortune, India, bronze of the period Chola XII century A.D.
+Fig.17 Ganesha, hindu divinity with elephant head, God of the wisdom and the fortune, India, bronze of the period Chola XII century A.D.

-In the art of the Soviet Union, there are also beautiful exemplaries of zooanthropomorphic figures (Fig.18)
+In the art of Russia, there are also beautiful exemplars of zooanthropomorphic figures (Fig.18)